pythtb/pythtb/docs/source/usage.rst

    wavefunctions can be obtained from either tight-binding models or from first-principles calculations using the :class:`pythtb.W90` class.
 The Wannier functions' spread can then be minimized using the disentanglement and maximal localization algorithms implemented in the :class:`pythtb.Wannier` class.
-* :class:`pythtb.Bloch`
-   Class for working with Bloch states specifically.
-Mimics the functionality of the :class:`pythtb.WFArray` class, but is focused on Bloch states and their properties.

 .. currentmodule:: pythtb